 JIL SANDER: PRESENT TENSE

 “If you wear Jil Sander, you are not fashionable – you are modern”: this is how the German designer once famously coined her own style.
-Celebrated for its purism and craftsmanship and for altering a whole generation’s ideas o beauty and identity, Sander’s work is currently on display in her first solo exhibition in Frankfurt’s Museum of Applied Arts.
-Spread over 3,000 , it encompasses key garments from various collections, runway videos, images from the brand’s most iconic advertising campaigns shot by photographers such as Peter Lindbergh and Irving Penn, and multimedia installations reflecting Sander’s approach to design and aesthetics.
+Celebrated for its purism and craftsmanship, and for altering a whole generation’s ideas on beauty and identity, Sander’s work is currently on display in her first solo exhibition in Frankfurt’s Museum of Applied Arts.
+Spread over 3,000 m2, it encompasses key garments from various collections, runway videos, images from the brand’s most iconic advertising campaigns shot by photographers such as Peter Lindbergh and Irving Penn, and multimedia installations reflecting Sander’s approach to design and aesthetics.
 The exhibition’s thematic sections include runway, backstage, studio, fashion lines, accessories, cosmetics, fashion photography and advertising campaigns, fashion and art, architecture and landscape art.

 November 4, 2017 – May 6, 2018